Viatcheslav M. Kharlamov

-From 1972 he succeeded in solving a part of the Hilbert's sixteenth problem, concerning the number of components and the topology of non-singular fourth-order algebraic surfaces in three dimensions.
+From 1972 he succeeded in solving a part of Hilbert's sixteenth problem concerning the number of components and the topology of non-singular fourth-order algebraic surfaces in three dimensions.
 In 1976, he completed his research on this.

 In 1977 he was awarded the prize of the Moscow Mathematical Society.
 In 1978 he was an Invited Speaker of the ICM in Helsinki.

 He has French citizenship.
 His doctoral students include Jean-Yves Welschinger and Thomas Fiedler.